feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### Option #3 *(still in development)*

 Same as Option #2, except:
-* Push Service is deployed on Kubernetes Cluster and exposes an HTTP API that can be used as a sink for Kafka (via kafka-http connector) or accessed directly.
+* Push service is deployed on Kubernetes cluster and exposes an HTTP API that can be used as a sink for Kafka (via kafka-http connector) or accessed directly.

 ![With Push Service in Kubernetes](production-kube.png)